 Walter Bayly was named Chief Executive Officer of BCP and Chief Operating Officer of Credicorp effective April 2008.
 Before becoming CEO he was the Chief Financial Officer of the organization.
 Previously, Mr. Bayly held various other management positions within BCP, which included managing the Wholesale Banking Group, Investment Banking as well as Systems and Reengineering.
 Mr. Bayly joined BCP in 1993, after three years at Casa Bolsa México where he was Partner and Managing Director in Corporate Finance.
 Prior to that, for ten years he was with Citibank in Lima, New York, México, and Caracas, where he worked primarily in corporate finance and loan syndications.
-Mr. Bayly received a Bachelor's degree in Business Administration from Universidad del Pacífico in Lima, Peru, and a Master's degree in Management from the Arthur D. Little Management Education Institute in Cambridge, Massachusetts.
-Mr. Bayly is currently Chairman of the Board of Prima AFP (Private Pension Management Co), a Member of the Board of Directors of Universidad del Pacífico and the Peruvian chapter of Universidad Tecnológica de Monterrey.
+Mr. Bayly received a Bachelor's degree in Business Administration from Universidadel Pacífico in Lima, Peru, and a Master's degree in Management from the Arthur D. Little Management Education Institute in Cambridge, Massachusetts.
+Mr. Bayly is currently Chairman of the Board of Prima AFP (Private Pension Management Co), a Member of the Board of Directors of The Institute of International Finance, Cia de Seguros Pacífico Peruano Suiza, Inversiones Centenario, and the Fondo de Seguro de Depósitos (Deposit Insurance Fund), and Member of the Board of Advisors of Universidad del Pacífico and the Peruvian chapter of Universidad Tecnológica de Monterrey.

 Fernando Dasso has been the Chief Financial Officer of Credicorp and BCP since October 2013.
 He received a Bachelor's degree in Business Administration from Universidad del Pacifico - Peru; and a Master in Business Administration degree (MBA) from the Wharton School of Business at the University of Pennsylvania, USA.
 He started his professional career with McKinsey & Co. in Madrid, Spain in 1992.
 Mr. Dasso joined Banco de Crédito del Perú in 1994 as a member of the Corporate Finance team.
 During his career he has been engaged in various roles in BCP including Marketing & Retail Banking Product Development, Distribution Channel Network and as CEO and Board Member of Grupo Crédito.
-Mr. Dasso is currently a member of the Board of Directors of Credicorp's subsidiaries such as Prima AFP, Financiera Edyficar, Mibanco, Credicorp Capital, Atlantic Security Bank and Banco de Crédito de Bolivia, among others.
+Mr. Dasso is currently a member of the Board of Directors of Credicorp's subsidiaries such as Prima AFP, Financiera Edyficar, Mibanco, Credicorp Capital, Atlantic Security Bank and Banco de Crédito de Bolivia, among others